 To that point, 44% of Black employees said they are having trouble affording education, compared with 29% of white employees.
 There's a similar discrepancy among men and women.
 Roughly 36% of working women report financial barriers to education, compared with 22% of men.

-"There are still the constraints that all working adults have: time, the financial commitment and having the confidence to go back to the classroom," said Jill Buban, a workplace education expert and general manager of EdAssist, a division of Bright Horizon focused on workforce education.
+"There are still the constraints that all working adults have: time, the financial commitment and having the confidence to go back to the classroom," Buban said.

-"These benefits can give that extra boost," Buban said.
-"That can be a real game changer."
+"These benefits can give that extra boost — that can be a real game changer."

 Correction: This article has been updated to reflect the correct spelling of Western Governors University.